linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Case Study of Bear Sterns.md

 Bear Stearns' repo counterparties started to take a closer look at the exact value of the fund and the value of the collateral posted by Bear Stearns as early as May 2007.
 Loss of confidence in the quality of the assets produced a similar effect as a bank run: fearing losses, counterparties such as Goldman, Lehman, JP Morgan and Citigroup stopped providing the liquidity to the funds, accelerating the losses and leading to a liquidity crisis.

-As shown on the chart below, concerns on the quality of the assets (1) has counterparties requiring different assets as collateral and return of their cash in securities lending transactions (2), adding to the pressure on liquidity and forcing sale of assets at a loss, sending the prices of the assets down even further (3) and leaving Bear Stearns with no other choice but to freeze the redemption in the funds (4)
+As shown on the chart below, concerns on the quality of the assets (1) had counterparties requiring different assets as collateral and return of their cash in securities lending transactions (2), adding to the pressure on liquidity and forcing sale of assets at a loss, sending the prices of the assets down even further (3) and leaving Bear Stearns with no other choice but to freeze the redemption in the funds (4)

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/a76fbc7c-933c-486a-9a10-f073c199b654/3beca8b85986c5f3c4562b0282452b5c4ddf7ec97daa5fdb81c8bdaa18f365c2.jpg)